rafaelcmm/5am-dev/content/blog/working-with-flutter-camera/index.md

 I tried to keep the explanation of this code into the comments, so if you are going to copy/paste this, you can check it later to perform any changes you need.

-The trick here is, if the developer quickly looks into this code, it will seems that something like that:
+The trick here is, if the developer quickly looks into this code, it will seem something like that:

 > Oh no!
 Handling images in iOS is so painful and has so much complexity, this will be horrifying to
 > maintain, help me!